Kr3my/Yakumo/README.md

 + **💬 Messages:** Using the "message" slash command will send a message to the computer.

 # 📖 Instructions
-1. Create a discord bot in the [discord developer portal](https://discord.com/developers/applications)
+1. Create a discord bot in the [discord developer portal](https://discord.com/developers/applications).

-2. Copy the bot token and place it on line 45 of the [program.cs](https://github.com/NotSyscall/Yakumo/blob/main/Yakumo/Program.cs) file
+2. Copy the bot token and place it on line 45 of the [program.cs](https://github.com/NotSyscall/Yakumo/blob/main/Yakumo/Program.cs) file.
 > ![image](https://github.com/user-attachments/assets/b90cde42-63f2-4a28-87d2-6650e12b6fd1)

 3. Run or build the project.